Does Testosterone Help Aging Men

 Pros:

-Easy to apply on a daily, providing steady testosterone levels.
+Easy to apply daily, providing steady testosterone levels.

 Cons: